-In this week’s episode of the My Sleeping Baby podcast, I sit down with my friend Nikki Bergen of the Belle Method to talk about everything you need to know about your pelvic floor after having a baby.
+In this week’s episode of the My Sleeping Baby podcast, I sit down with my friend Nikki Bergen of the Belle Method to talk about everything you need to know about your pelvic floor and pelvic floor therapy after having a baby.
 We had a great time 🙂 Have a listen!

 Want to get your little one consistently sleeping 11-12 hours at night so you can be a functioning human?
 Join my FREE training HERE: https://mysleepingbaby.ac-page.com/registration-page-v-2

 Hey there, you’re listening to the My Sleeping Baby podcast, which is all about baby and child sleep.
 I’m so excited to teach you how you can get your little ones sleeping so that you can sleep too and enjoy parenthood to its fullest.
 I’m Eva Klein, your resident’s sleep expert, mom of three, founder of the Sleep Bible online coaching program, and lover of all things sleep and motherhood.
 If you’re looking for tangible solutions for your little one sleep woes or you simply want to learn more, this podcast is for you.
 For more information, check out mysleepingbaby.com and you can follow me on Instagram and Facebook @mysleepingbaby.

 All right.
 Okay, Nicki, thank you so much for being here today.
 I’m so happy to have you on the, my sleeping baby podcast.